bmrb-io/BMRB-API/README.md

 deployed applications do not break if a new API version is released.

 HTTPS is available, though due to the overhead in establishing a TLS session, slightly slower.
-It is only recomended if you are uploading private data to the server or calling methods on previously uploaded data.
+It is only recommended if you are uploading private data to the server or calling methods on previously uploaded data.

 ### Results